 Students who have completed a bachelor’s degree in an approved academic major and are seeking teacher certification with an endorsement in elementary education through Teacher Education Outreach Programs should complete the Elementary Education Professional Program - Outreach Program requirements.
 Program coursework listed below includes some special education content and is delivered through a cohort-based integrated model designed specifically for outreach program sites.

 How to Declare (Admission and Declaration Process):

-- cumulative grade point average of 2.75 or higher for the last 45 credits
+- Minimum grade point average of 2.75 overall or for the most recent 45 quarter credit hours

-- completion of an English composition course with grade of B- or higher
+- English composition course, completed with a B- or better

 Enrollment restrictions apply in all teacher education programs.
 Meeting the above criteria makes the applicant eligible for admission, but does not guarantee admission.
-Applications from students who meet all the criteria are evaluated to determine those most qualified.
-All applicants are then rank-ordered, and a final list created based on available openings.
-For further information, visit Teacher Education Admissions, Miller Hall 150, 360/650-3313 or visit the website at http://www.wce.wwu.edu/admiss.
-Retention in the program requires continuous demonstration of competence in standard oral and written English in all course work.
-Retention also requires maintenance of a 2.75 quarterly GPA for each quarter upon admission to Early Childhood Education.
-Courses required for a state teaching endorsement and for the professional sequence must be completed with grades of C (2.0) or better.
+Students who meet all criteria are further evaluated by the department to determine the most qualified applicants.
+Retention in the program requires continuous demonstration of competence in standard oral and written English in all coursework.
+Retention also requires maintenance of a 2.75 quarterly GPA for each quarter after admission.
+The State of Washington requires students to earn a “C” or better in all major endorsement and most education courses.

-See the Elementary Education section of this catalog for program admission, completion, and teacher certification requirements.
+See the Teacher Education Outreach Programs section of this catalog for program admission, completion, and teacher certification requirements.

-Students must earn a grade of C (2.0) or better in the early childhood education professional program and in all courses required for the endorsement.
+Students must earn a grade of C (2.0) or better in the elementary education professional program and in all courses required for the endorsement.